-If an examiner or supervisor has a motivated suspicion of fraud before, during or after an exam (test), the examiner/supervisor makes a note of this on the student's exam (test).
-The examiner also notes the circumstances surrounding the irregularity on the official report.
-This information is submitted to (the registry of) the Examination Board.
+If an examiner or invigilator has a motivated suspicion of fraud before, during or after an exam (test), the examiner/invigilator makes a note of this on the student's exam (test) The examiner also notes the circumstances surrounding the irregularity and fills out the Notification of fraud.
+This notification is submitted to (the registry) of the Examination Board BMS.

-The examiner/supervisor has the right to confiscate devices and other resources whose use is not permitted during an exam (test).
+The examiner/invigilator has the right to confiscate devices and other resources whose use is not permitted during an exam (test).